Maneuvering measurement-coherence into measurement-entanglement: Conversion of to

-\textit{\textbf{Conversion of \mcp{} to \mep{}.}}---Having established the concepts of measurement-cohering and \mep{}s of quantum channels, we now present our main result: quantum coherence can be converted to entanglement at the level of dynamics generating measurement resources as illustrated in Fig.~\ref{fig: mcgp to megp conversion}.
+Having established the concepts of measurement-cohering and \mep{}s of quantum channels, we now present our main result: quantum coherence can be converted into entanglement at the level of dynamics generating measurement resources as illustrated in Fig.~\ref{fig: mcgp to megp conversion}.
 First, we demonstrate that the \mcp{} of a quantum channel $\mathcal{E}_{A}$ serves as an upper bound on the \mep{} of a composite channel constructed from the quantum channel $\mathcal{E}_{A}$, without any additional measurement-cohering power: \begin{theorem} Let $\mathcal{E}_{A}$ be a quantum channel.
-Then we have that
+Then